 Costs vary by state and also based on other factors, including your industry, company size, length of time in business, and number of employees.
 The condition of any property you’re insuring may also impact costs, as will your previous claims history.

 In addition, your premium rates may vary based on what types of coverage you need.
-Hiscox quotes rates often starting in the 20-30 dollar range per month for small business owners.
-SimplyBusiness.com, an online esurance broker, quotes similar rates for multiple insurers, Hiscox included.
+Hiscox quotes rates often start in the $20-$30 range per month for small business owners.
+SimplyBusiness.com, an online insurance broker, quotes similar rates for multiple insurers, Hiscox included.

 Who Needs Commercial Business Insurance?